michelinux/socc.io/_tabs/about.md

 permalink: about
 icon: fa-solid fa-address-card
 order: 10
+math: true
 ---

-My name is Michele and I’m a Principal Engineer at Amadeus.
+My name is Michele Costantino Soccio and I’m a Principal Engineer at [Amadeus](https://amadeus.com/en).
 You are reading a low frequency blog about programming, technologies, software architecture, big data, languages.
-I am usually busy with C++, Spark, Scala, Python, not enough cloud and perhaps too much software architecture.
+I am usually busy with C++, Spark, Scala, Python, not enough cloud and too much software architecture, or the other way around.

-You can contact me in English, French, Italian or Spanish, preferably [via email](javascript:sendEmail();).
+If you wish to contact me, do not refrain from [dropping me an email <i class="fa-regular fa-envelope"/>](javascript:sendEmail();) in English, French, Italian or Spanish.

-The code for this blog is on github.
+The code for this blog is on [GitHub <i class="fa-brands fa-github"></i>](https://github.com/cotes2020/jekyll-theme-chirpy).
 All views expressed here are my own.

-Thanks for reading.
+Thanks for reading,<br/>
+Michele.

 <!-- --------------------------------------------------------------------------------------------------- -->
 <!-- Some code to avoid putting the email in clear, very much inspired by the trick used by Chirpy Theme -->